TL;DR — Key Takeaways

 - Average annual income: full-time employees earn $80,116 vs. freelancers at $69,000 (Fortunly)

-- The gap is partly explained by freelancers working 25 hours/week on average vs. 40 for full-time (Fortunly)
+- The gap is partly explained by freelancers working 25 hours/week on average vs. 40 for full-time, making their effective hourly rate comparable (Fortunly)

 Highest-Paying Freelance Fields